Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Model and methods

 \subsection{Empirical method}

 We study our research questions empirically, in the context of the United States House of Representatives.
 At a high level, we proceed as follows, {separately} for each state.
 Given historical voting data, we algorithmically generate maps for each state, social choice function $F$, and district size $K$: the most gerrymandered map for each party (the map that, given the voter data and the social choice rule, would produce the most winners from that party), the map with the smallest proportionality gap, and a neutral ensemble of random maps.
 For each map, we then calculate our metrics of interest for the relevant social choice rule.
 We detail steps of this process next.
-In \Cref{sec:intra}, we simulate full STV elections to study intra-party effects and detail the relevant methodological differences there.
+In \Cref{sec:newwithoutsolidcoalitions,sec:intra}, we simulate full STV elections to study cross-party and intra-party effects, detailing the relevant methodological differences there.

 \parbold{Data.} To calculate partisan seat shares, we require vote shares in each atomic block that will be used to compose districts.
-For each multi-district state, we use the geography matched precinct-level statewide election returns from multiple election data repositories \cite{mgggstates, VOQCHQ_2018, DVN/NH5S2I_2018, DVN/UBKYRU_2019, DVN/UUCWPP_2011, DVN/AWE39N_2011, DVN/KX0YGR_2011, DVN/AN00LH_2011, DVN/WYXFW3_2011} for elections since 2008 aggregated by \citet{gurnee2021fairmandering}.
-We filter these results to just Republican and Democratic candidates and average the two-party vote share across elections at both the block-level and the state-level.
-For the atomic geographic blocks, we use census tracts, with population counts provided by the 5-year American Community Survey estimates.\footnote{All political and geographic data can be found in the Box repository \url{https://cornell.box.com/s/kuu3k6stqkndwysig4va9b423g35ioqu}} As a general caveat, given the infrequency of statewide elections, these averages are noisy and sensitive to the idiosyncrasies of each race, candidate, and political environment, as well as true underlying shifts over time.
+For each multi-district state, we use the geography-matched precinct-level statewide election returns from multiple election data repositories \citep{mgggstates, VOQCHQ_2018, DVN/NH5S2I_2018, DVN/UBKYRU_2019, DVN/UUCWPP_2011, DVN/AWE39N_2011, DVN/KX0YGR_2011, DVN/AN00LH_2011, DVN/WYXFW3_2011} for elections since 2008, aggregated by \citet{gurnee2021fairmandering} (including presidential, senate, and statewide gubernatorial elections).
+These data include vote shares for each candidate in each precinct in a collection of state and national elections.
+We filter these results to just Republican and Democratic candidates and average the two-party vote share across elections at both the block-level and the state-level.\footnote{Precinct-level results do not have a 1-1 map to census tracts.
+For each tract, the two-party vote share is generated as an average of its constituent precincts weighted by population and area overlap.
+About 80\% of precincts are wholly contained in one census tract.} For the atomic geographic blocks, we use census tracts, with population counts provided by the 5-year American Community Survey estimates.
+As a general caveat, given the infrequency of statewide elections, these averages are noisy and sensitive to the idiosyncrasies of each race, candidate, and political environment, as well as true underlying shifts over time.